chef/chef/CONTRIBUTING.md

 If you would like to learn about when your code will be available in a release of Chef, read more about [Chef Release Process](#release).

-### <a name="oh"></a> Developer Office Hours

-We hold regular "office hours" on Google Hangouts On-The-Air that you can join to review contributions together, ask questions about contributing, or just hang out with Chef Software employees.
-The regularly scheduled Chef hangouts occur on Mondays and Wednesdays at 3pm Eastern / Noon Pacific.

-The link to join the Hangout or watch it live is usually tweeted from [@ChefOfficeHours](https://twitter.com/ChefOfficeHours) and posted in the #chef IRC channel on irc.freenode.net when the hangout is about to start.

-You can watch the recordings of the old Code Review hangouts on the [opscodebtm](http://www.youtube.com/opscodebtm) youtube account.

 ### Contributor License Agreement (CLA)
 Licensing is very important to open source projects.
 It helps ensure the